nrwl/nx/docs/shared/reference/project-configuration.md

 ### Including package.json files as projects in the graph

-Any `package.json` file that is references by the `workspaces` property in the root `package.json` file will be included as a project in the graph.
+Any `package.json` file that is referenced by the `workspaces` property in the root `package.json` file will be included as a project in the graph.
 If you are using Lerna, projects defined in `lerna.json` will be included.
 If you are using pnpm, projects defined in `pnpm-workspace.yml` will be included.

 If you want to ignore a particular `package.json` file, exclude it from those tools.
 For example, you can add `!packages/myproject` to the `workspaces` property.